 I appreciate meditation apps because I personally struggle with structure in my practice.
 Having short meditations on my phone is like having mini-structure I can access anywhere; I just hit play and pour my mind inside.

 I recommend Insight Timer (free, many guided practices), and the two apps I write for: Ten Percent Happier (smartly curated and sane, plus the ability to talk to and receive support from a team of experienced instructors) and Calm (they work hard to live up to their name, with soothing soundscapes in addition to guided meditations).
-I also recommend Shinzen and my friend Toby Sola’s app, Brightmind.
+I also recommend my friend Toby Sola’s app, Brightmind.
 More on apps here.